 For all those who love peppers and growing them yourself, Magic Plant Farms offers advice on easy do-it-yourself planting ghost peppers techniques to satisfy your every need.
 One of the most common and popular peppers is the Ghost Pepper.
-This pepper is known as bhut jolokia and is an interspecific hybrid chili pepper native to Northeast India.
+This pepper is famous as bhut jolokia and is an interspecific hybrid chili pepper native to Northeast India.

 Planting Ghost Peppers

 What makes ghost peppers such a special and sought after spice is their rarity.
 Unless you are a resident of Northeast India, you are likely to have to order seeds online or if in proximity.
-Also, you can check your local garden center before you get started.
+Also, you can check your local garden center before you start.
 Planting ghost peppers is difficult when you compare it to other peppers.
 That is because of their requirements for certain levels of humidity and heat.

 Fortunately, for those who are not residents of India, which has five months of intense and high humidity and temperatures, if your growing season is short, ghost pepper plants can be moved indoors during the evening.
 Let it be known that constant shifts in planting ghost peppers and the environment in which they grow can damage the plants irreparably.